uchicago-cs/cmsc35200/website/pa.rst

 Proceed as follows:

 1. Use `Random.Org <https://www.random.org/integers/>`_ to generate 3 random numbers in the range 2..941 (inclusive).
 These 3 numbers plus the numbers [0,1] together identify the 5 genes for which you will construct models.
+(For example, if you obtain random numbers 56, 452, and 593, then you want to compute on genes [0, 1, 56, 452, 593], i.e., the columns of the same number in the ``data`` array of ``Assignment-1.ipynb``.)

 2. Make sure that you can run the code in ``Assignment-1.ipynb`` on Google Colaboratory.
 Use TensorBoard to study its progress.